Board of Advisors

 “I enjoy the ability to support my communities in their aims for good – and I enthusiastically embrace this calling.”More

 Jayne Dunford was born in her dad’s bread truck in Salt Lake City on, Sept.
 24, 1944.
 Though he did get lost on the way to the hospital, her mother maintained that Jayne was always in a hurry for the next event.
 In school Jayne loved learning, got good grades and participated in the dance club for many years.
 After graduation, travel enticed her.
 In 1968 she went to Europe, learned to drive on the left side of the road and made many good friends.
 The world became a place where there was always something new to explore.
 She settled down in Los Angeles in 1972 and went into business with three friends.
 They operated several retail linen stores downtown and sold silk screen t-shirts at swap meets and carved redwood signs at fairs up and down the California coast.
 They did well and began to invest the profits in real estate.
 Jayne retired early to continue her passion for travel and learning.
 She met Steve Lovell in Hawaii in 1991 – when she went to see the full eclipse of the sun.
 It was kismet.
-They have worked and played together for 15 years, enjoying homes in Eugene, Oregon and Kona, Hawaii.
-She became an advisor to the Lovell Foundation in January 2006.
+They have worked and played together since that day, enjoying homes in Eugene, Oregon and Kona, Hawaii.
+She became an advisor to the Lovell Foundation in January 2006, and Advisor Emerita in June 2018.

 “Being involved in the Lovell Foundation over the years has allowed me to witness the power of philanthropy.The most powerful grants to me have been those involving youth in philanthropy.
 I have been privileged to be able to help others in my generation understand that the power of giving is going to create a future of givers.”More